Wine (software): Backward compatibility

 Wine ensures good backward compatibility with legacy Windows applications, including those written for Windows 3.1x.
-Wine can mimic different Windows versions required for some programs, going as far back as Windows version 2.0.
+Wine can mimic different Windows versions required for some programs, going as far back as Windows 2.0.
 However, Windows 1.x and Windows 2.x support was removed from Wine development version 1.3.12.
 If DOSBox is installed on the system (see below on MS-DOS), Wine development version 1.3.12 and later nevertheless show the "Windows 2.0" option for the Windows version to mimic, but Wine still will not run most Windows 2.0 programs because MS-DOS and Windows functions are not currently integrated.

-Backward compatibility in Wine is generally superior to that of Windows, as newer versions of Windows can force users to upgrade legacy Windows applications, and may break abandoned software forever as there is nobody adjusting the program for the changes in the operating system.
+Backward compatibility in Wine is generally superior to that of Windows, as newer versions of Windows can force users to upgrade legacy Windows applications, and may break unsupported software forever as there is nobody adjusting the program for the changes in the operating system.
 In many cases, Wine can offer better legacy support than newer versions of Windows with "Compatibility Mode".
 Wine can run 16-bit Windows programs (Win16) on a 64-bit operating system, which uses an x86-64 (64-bit) CPU, a functionality not found in 64-bit versions of Microsoft Windows.
 WineVDM allows 16-bit Windows applications to run on 64-bit versions of Windows.

 Wine partially supports Windows console applications, and the user can choose which backend to use to manage the console (choices include raw streams, curses, and user32).
 When using the raw streams or curses backends, Windows applications will run in a Unix terminal.